 How to use a Redis Mirroring cluster

-- Once we have a running Redis cluster with multiple mirroring data centres, we need to configure our client applications to send Redis commands through our lightweight proxy application.
+Once we have a running Redis cluster with multiple mirroring data centres, we need to configure our client applications to send Redis commands through Shotover application.

-- In the Cluster details page, we can find the Connection Details page, which describes the various ways we may connect to our Redis cluster
+In the Connection Info page, we can find the connection details, which describes the various ways we may connect to our Redis cluster

-- Scrolling down, we can find a new section titled Shotover-Proxy, which exposes a new port & DNS name that our client applications must use to send Redis commands in order for Redis Mirroring to work.
+We can find a tab page titled Shotover Proxy, which exposes a new port & DNS name that our client applications must use to send Redis commands in order for Redis Mirroring to work.